 Our new features and native integrations expand data teams’ ability to easily manage cloud data ecosystems while simplifying data governance, access control, privacy management, and cross-platform auditing.

-We recently announced a strategic alliance with Starburst to give data architects and engineers automated sensitive data discovery, flexible access control policies, privacy-enhancing technologies (PETs), and a self-service, active data catalog.
-These features are available in Immuta’s latest release, enabling data teams to put sensitive data to use and achieve consistent data access governance using Starburst.
+We recently announced a strategic alliance with Starburst to give data architects and engineers automated sensitive data discovery, flexible data policy enforcement, privacy-enhancing technologies (PETs), and a self-service, active data catalog.
+These features are available in Immuta’s latest release, enabling data teams to put sensitive data to use and achieve consistent data access control using Starburst.

 Expanded Databricks access control for R and Scala